 T1202

-Like watching a spectacular sunset over the sea, ‘Cape Cod’ offers an astonishing display of colour.
+Like watching a spectacular sunset over the sea, Greigii Tulip ‘Cape Cod’ offers an astonishing display of colour.
 This tulip owes its name to a peninsula in the US, famous for its stretches of sandy beach, lobster rolls, and its easy-going vibe.
 Echoing the best attributes of its namesake, the ‘Cape Cod’ tulip is characterised by lobster red petals fading to apricot, fringed by a flicker of sunshine yellow.

 These vibrant blooms are underpinned by fascinating foliage, with grey-green leaves streaked with dark purple veining.
 This compact variety is ideal for adding a bright pop of colour to containers and along the front of your borders.